-- → Attend class meetings - → Create things and be prepared to show them on time. - → Make things thoughtfully, intentionally, and with intensity. - → Meet all deadlines for handing in work and process. - → Actively participate in critiques both in class and out of class. - → Be curious about making things and the things your classmates make. - ightarrow Care about yourself & your work, your classmates & their work, and this class.
+- → Attend class meetings and be on time - → Create things and be prepared to show them on time. - → Make things thoughtfully, intentionally, and with intensity. - → Meet all deadlines for handing in work and process. - → Actively participate in critiques both in class and out of class. - → Be curious about making things and the things your classmates make. - → Care about yourself & your work, your classmates & their work, and this class grading

-grading

-Grades will be based on engagement (25%), exercises (25%), and projects (50%).
+Grades will be based on engagement (25%), and projects (75%).